asciamanna/asciamanna.github.io/_drafts/use-tdd-to-teach-testable-design.md

 ###Fearless Refactoring

-Once a unit test suite exists for a feature, developers will have confidence that they can safely refactor the code to continue to improve its design as requirements change over time.
+Once a unit test suite exists for a feature, developers will have confidence that they can safely refactor the code to continue to improve its design over time.
 If you have read [Martin Fowler](http://martinfowler.com/)'s Refactoring book, several refactorings are considered "safe" because they preserve the behavior of the code.
 These safe refactorings are even easier now thanks to the refactoring tools for modern IDEs.
 However, a significant number of the refactorings from the book are not safe and require unit tests to ensure that the developer did not introduce an error.

 ###Executable Documentation
 Unit tests serve as executable documentation to demonstrate how the object should behave in a variety of scenarios.
-By unit tests being versioned with the code, they need to be kept up to date to pass.
-So they do not suffer from the problems inherent in other forms of documentation such as written specifications or code comments.
+Since the unit tests are versioned with the code, they need to be kept up to date in order to pass.
+Therefore, they do not suffer from the problems inherent in other forms of documentation such as written specifications or code comments.
 Those forms of documentation quickly become outdated, thus they cannot be trusted.

 ##Ping Pong Pair Programming

 TDD and pair programming come together in a practice called [Ping Pong Pair Programming](/2015/04/18/ping-pong-pair-programming.html).
-I won't talk about in detail because I wrote a blog post on it that you can read about [here](/2015/04/18/ping-pong-pair-programming.html).
+I won't talk about in detail because I wrote a blog post about the subject that you can read about [here](/2015/04/18/ping-pong-pair-programming.html).
 As a coach, pairing with developers to *show* them these practices is the best way to help them achieve mastery.

 ###Starting with the Test